-The Private Counsel Division Criminal Appeals Unit assigns attorneys to Adult, Criminal, Post-Conviction cases and oversees panel attorneys who litigate these cases.
+The Private Counsel Division Criminal Appeals & Post-Conviction Unit assigns attorneys to Adult, Criminal, Appeals & Post-Conviction cases and oversees panel attorneys who litigate these cases.

 We assign attorneys to litigate direct appeals of adult criminal convictions or findings of a violation of probation to the Massachusetts Appeals Court and the Supreme Judicial Court We are alerted to the need for the assignment of a direct appeal lawyer when the trial attorney emails the Criminal Appeal Referral Form.
 This form can be found here or on the CPCS website homepage in the “Attorney and Vendor Resources” drop down menu.
 If the client had retained a private attorney for their appeal, the privately-retained attorney should contact our office to alert us to the need for the assignment of counsel.

 An interlocutory appeal occurs when a trial-level criminal defense attorney or prosecutor appeals an issue while a criminal case is still pending in the trial court.
 The appointed trial attorney is responsible for filing a motion requesting that an appellate court hear the appeal or for opposing such a motion filed by the Commonwealth.
 If the Court agrees to hear the motion and refers the case to an appellate court for full briefing, then the trial attorney should notify out unit by filling out the Criminal Appeal Referral Form and we will assign an appellate attorney to the case.